 Commonly, tinea pedis patients describe pruritic, scaly soles and, often, painful fissures between the toes.
 Less often, patients describe vesicular or ulcerative lesions.
 Some tinea pedis patients, especially elderly persons, may simply attribute their scaling feet to dry skin.

-Patients with tinea pedis have the following 4 possible clinical presentations:
+Patients with tinea pedis have the clinical presentations described below.

 Patients may have other associated dermatophyte infections, such as onychomycosis, tinea cruris, and tinea manuum.
 Tinea manuum is often unilateral and associated with moccasin-type tinea pedis (2-feet–1-hand syndrome).
 One study suggests the scratching habits of the infected individual result in transmission of the dermatophytes from the feet to the hand.